 The Act says that you must gain an agreement with your neighbour prior to building or working on a particular wall.
 Without it your build will not legally be permitted to move forward.

-As we were chatting with Don he did joke that The Party Wall Act may not be one of the most interesting features to consider during your plans—but it is vital to complete your build.
+As we were chatting with him he did joke that The Party Wall Act may not be one of the most interesting features to consider during your plans—but it is vital to complete your build.

 What is the Party Wall Act and why do I need it?